TINKER00/big-data-spring2018/week-03/submission/PSet2_pandas_intro.md

 For three of the visualizations you produced above, write a one or two paragraph analysis that identifies:

 1. A phenomenon that the data make visible (for example, how location services are utilized over the course of a day and why this might by).

+When we aggregate the number of GPS pings at the hour level, we observe a dip in the morning hours relative to the rest of the day.
+Specifically, between 4 am, and 8 am.
+The same pattern emerges when we plot the maps.
+Compared to the figure that plots the GPS pings between 6 and 8 pm, the figure showing hours between 7 am and 9 am shows a lower number of GPS pings.

 2. A shortcoming in the completeness of the data that becomes obvious when it is visualized.

+A shortcoming of the data is evident when we aggregate the GPS ping activity daily (for the 31 days of July).
+The figure shows a significant dip in the reported pings after the 24th.

 3. How this data could help us identify vulnerabilities related to climate change in the greater Boston area.

+Gps data can help us map emission hotspots to address climate change (and specifically global warming).
+By identifying the choke points where high emissions happen, the city can reduce the city’s overall contribution to global warming.